DHTMLX/docs-diagram/docs/overview.md

 Diagram in the org chart mode
 -----------------------

 There is also an org chart mode of Diagram that presents a set of shapes connected by lines in a hierarchical order.
 A parent shape of any level can also have assistant or partner items.
 The assistant and partner items can't be parent items.
+The connection between parent shape and its partner is always horizontal.

 The assistant and partner items can be added in the [editor](#editor-in-the-org-chart-mode) or by  preparing a set of [data](guides/loading_data.md/#preparing-data-to-load).

 <iframe src="https://snippet.dhtmlx.com/qnx3ekin?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="500"></iframe>